-The 2021 showcase will feature the modern dance styles of Jazz, Hip Hop, Step, Afro Cuban and Afro Caribbean.
-A play on the theme of “Rebirth” will accompany each dance style providing insight into its genesis to the mainstream.
-Audiences can expect to be taken on a multimedia journey through the African cultural traditions and practices that helped birth each style.
-The rich visual spectacle layers authentic costuming, vibrant music, energetic dance performances and intimate storytelling to highlight the uniqueness of African and Caribbean artistic expression.
-The dance theatre production encourages participants and viewers to connect to the story, either through their own cultural heritage or simply as active agents in the modern world.
+The 2021 showcase featured the modern dance styles of Jazz, Hip Hop, Step, Afro Cuban and Afro Caribbean.
+A play on the theme of “Rebirth” accompanied each dance style providing insight into its genesis to the mainstream.
+Audiences were taken on a multimedia journey through the African cultural traditions and practices that helped birth each style.
+The rich visual spectacle layered authentic costuming, vibrant music, energetic dance performances and intimate storytelling to highlight the uniqueness of African and Caribbean artistic expression.
+The dance theatre production encouraged participants and viewers to connect to the story, either through their own cultural heritage or simply as active agents in the modern world.

 Take back the truth

 UNGANISHA was born with the intent of celebrating and sustaining the presence of African diasporic communities in Calgary.
 UNGANISHA, a Swahili word for “connection,” invites all to share, learn and connect through the beauty and diversity of African arts and culture.

 UNGANISHA: Explore.
 Connect.
 Dance. is an annual dance theatre show that brings together dance genres with roots in the culturally diverse continent of Africa.
 The high-impact large-scale performance explores African diaspora throughout Western colonial expansion and its influence on several modes of modern dance.
 Dance, music, theatre, film and history meet to demystify dance roots and shine a light on the seeds of culture.

 The dance theatre production invites Albertans to celebrate Black History Month by recognizing the presence and ongoing cultural contributions of thriving African Canadian communities.

 UNGANISHA Short Story Writing